andrewblackmon/culture/how-we-work-together.md

 The key to success is learning from the ups and downs.
 We share with one another our struggles, failures, and sacrifices as these are the only way to make us stronger, more compassionate, and grateful at everything we do in life.

-Job Descriptions

-Everyone in the company works towards expressing a higher purpose.
-Instead of job descriptions, every role has a purpose and accountabilities.
-An employee’s autonomy is protected and they are given freedom to do anything within the purpose of their role.
-They remain accountable to their team and the company as a whole.
-Everyone can take action on their own responsibilities as long as it doesn’t violate another's roles accountabilities.

-We all collaborate with one another regardless of title.
-We offer each other suggestions, and ideas, but we don’t over-step regarding other people’s accountabilities.
-We don’t have independent silos or suspicion between departments.
-We’re all in this together, and we support each other in our successes and failures.

 Purpose and Strategy

 We view the organization as a living system where we’re all working towards a higher purpose of helping people show up as their best.
 We believe in a sensing and responding approach rather than predicting and controlling method across all departments.
 We don’t believe in having strict long-term plans, targets, or budgets.
 Our strategy is to have a clear intent for where we’re going with an outline of guidelines of how we’ll get there.
 We believe that if we plan too much for the future, then we stop paying attention to reality of what is actually happening.By making fast iterations, we will progress much faster and smoothly toward our purpose.